 These requirements are just a guideline.
 Each lender has different requirements, and your mortgage broker can help you gather and assess the needed documents.

-Read more: Maximise your borrowing power
+Read more: Maximise your borrowing power.

 You need to have enough equity in your property before you can consolidate your debt.
 Depending on the lender, you can borrow between 75% to 95% LVR.

 If your repayments and credit history are flawless, you can borrow up to 95% of the value of your home.
-Some lenders can allow you to borrow up to 80% LVR if you have made your payments on time in the last 6 months, even if you may have missed some payments in the past.
+Some lenders may allow you to borrow up to 80% LVR if you have made your payments on time in the last 6 months, even if you may have missed some payments in the past.

 Some banks are more flexible than others and may allow you to borrow up to 75% LVR even with a really bad credit history.

-Read more: What is Loan to Value Ratio
+Read more: What is Loan to Value Ratio?

 With a debt consolidation loan, you will be eligible for standard home loan interest rates.
 Some lenders may offer a lower interest rate for refinancing.
 As we mentioned above, if you have a bad credit history, you may have to use a non-bank lender who may charge you a higher interest rate.
-The advantage of consolidating is that instead of paying multiple high-interest rates on your other loans, you can pay a single lower interest rate for your home loan.
+The advantage of consolidating is that instead of paying multiple high interest rates on your other loans, you can pay a single lower interest rate for your home loan.
 Let’s look at an example below.

 Type of Debt | Interest Rate | Monthly Interest repayments | Total debt |